awslabs/aws-embedded-metrics-dotnet/README.md

 If the cardinality of a particular value is expected to be high, you should consider using `setProperty` instead.

-Dimensions must meet CloudWatch Dimensions requirements, otherwise it will throw a `InvalidDimensionException`.
+Dimensions must meet CloudWatch Dimensions requirements, otherwise a `InvalidDimensionException` will be thrown.
 See [Dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_Dimension.html) for valid values.

 Example: